Race Recap: Surf Coast Century, 50km

 Unpacking my poles that were attached to my pack I used them to start my climb.
 I remember from 2017 that I would have been grateful to use poles for these sections.
 Yes, I could have gone without them this year, as I feel like I’m a much stronger trail runner than I was back in 2017, but at the same time, by using the poles I became a much more efficient hiker, and I when it came to the hills I powered up them strongly.

-The weather was now turning, I could feel a drop in the temperature as a light drizzle occurred.
+The weather was now turning, I could feel a drop in the temperature as a drizzle occurred.
 Soon that drizzle got harder.
-Making the decision to stop to put on my jacket was more so for warmth than for protection against the rain.
+Deciding to stop to put on my jacket was more so for warmth than for protection against the rain.

-When it came to the weather, we really did have 4 seasons in one day.
-It wouldn’t be long before the jacket was back in bag.
+When it came to the weather, we did have 4 seasons in one day.
+It wouldn’t be long before the jacket was back in the bag.

-Arriving at the refuelling station, I grabbed some chips and lollies, took out my phone and sent Tom a message that I arrived and I would see him in about an hours time at the Moggs Creek checkpoint.
+Arriving at the refuelling station, I grabbed some chips and lollies, took out my phone and sent Tom a message that I arrived and I would see him in about an hour at the Moggs Creek checkpoint.

 Travelling along the apt name Dam Walk track to the Painkalac Dam reservoir, I again was brought back to UTA.
 I knew that I was more than ready to do this and that I would be seeing my family soon.

-Arriving at Moggs Creek in a time of 3h57m41s, I took the time to refilled my tailwind bottle and my hydration bladder.
-Then I asked for directions for the bathroom, as I knew I should go, or I would be ducking into the bush within the hour.
+Arriving at Moggs Creek in a time of 3h57m41s, I took the time to refill my tailwind bottle and my hydration bladder.
+Then I asked for directions to the bathroom, as I knew I should go, or I would be ducking into the bush within the hour.

 While looking for my drop bag, my family found me.
 Tom told me I was looking well and asked what I needed, the kids were just excited to see me.
-First thing was first.
+The first thing was first.
 Find the toilet.

 After making a detour to the loo, I went back to the drop bag to stock up.
 I dropped my poles into my bag knowing I would most likely not need them.
 Dumped my rubbish, grabbed more food for my pack, a buff but most importantly my headlamp.
 Having not done the next part of the course I had no idea what to expect.
 Giving hugs and kisses to the kids and Tom, I was off but first I took in a cup of chicken noodle soup.
 It was amazing.
 Grabbing a baked potato and of course more chips (yes I do love my potatoes).
 I was ready.